The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 "She is our miracle child, the answer to a lifetime of prayer and 14 years of painful, invasive, heartbreaking treatment," Scott wrote about Abigail in 2009.

-During Prince Harry and Duchess Meghan's official royal tour of Australia last October, Jenny and Scott had a formal meeting with the royal couple at Kirribilli House.
+During Prince Harry and Duchess Meghan's official royal tour of Australia in October 2018, Jenny and Scott had a formal meeting with the royal couple at Kirribilli House.

 And Meghan and Jenny actually shared a sweet moment together.